Harshit-shrivastav/location-security/README.md

 ## 🗺 Allowed Regions

-The regions are hardcoded in the JS:
+- The regions are hardcoded in the JS:<br>
 ```['delhi', 'haryana', 'uttar pradesh']```<br>
-Add, remove or modify as you wish.
+- Add, remove or modify as you wish.

 <br>